What is User Research?

 Product development requires more information for product development, including its initial stages.
 Regarding this, some essential steps that are affected by this method are:

 What customers think about your product is essential for knowing what to expect.
 It can benefit your business since it helps test future user interactions.
 This is when we see the difference between what you think the client requires and what they need.
-Some of the most beneficial aspects that user research gives to businesses are:
+Some of the most beneficial aspects that user research gives to businesses are related to cutting costs and time, optimizing task performance, and improving details and look of products.
+User Research is also esential to avoid mistakes, understanding business models better, and letting team members to get familiar with the product earlier.

 User Research covers more than developers think to create a product.
 Analyzing experiences through this method is necessary to understand the needs and goals.
 Choosing the proper user research can help to shape an outstanding development at the right time!